Tel Shiloh was the religious capital of Israel after the conquest of Canaan, and the assembly place for the people of Israel.

 Iron age structures were found on the western side of the Canaanite wall, in area “C”.
 Dozens of large, Israelite-period rim-collared jars were found here standing along the walls of the rooms.
 These contained oil and wine, which was probably in use for the service of the Tabernacle (Mishkan) – the Biblical place of worship in Shiloh.

-The location of the area of the Iron Age store rooms is indicated as a red square on the map at the right.
+The location of the area of the Iron Age store rooms is indicated as a red square on the map.

 A view of the rooms with the Iron age findings is seen below.
 They are located outside and just below the Canaanite wall.